seomoz/interpol/README.md

 require 'interpol'

 Interpol.default_configuration do |config|
-  # Tells Interpol where to find your endpoint definition files.
+  # Tells Moz-Interpol where to find your endpoint definition files.
   #
   # Needed by all tools.
   config.endpoint_definition_files = Dir["config/endpoints/*.yml"]

-  # Determines which versioned response endpoint definition Interpol uses
+  # Determines which versioned response endpoint definition Moz-Interpol uses
   # for a request.
 You can also use a block form, which yields
   # the rack env hash and the endpoint object as arguments.
   # This is useful when you need to extract the version from a